RipenedCoconut/TicTacToe/README.md

 TicTacToe app designed for macOS with a cross compatibility focus.
 The  current use case is to train a createML AI model opponent with variable difficulty.
 ### SwiftUI
 Currently in it's early stages, this app runs on macOS in a single view leveraging SwiftUI.
 This model should allow for simple porting to iOS, iPadOS, and watchOS devices.
 When the player chooses a square, the computer immediately responds until the game is complete.
-### createML
+### Core ML
-The next phase of this project will be training a createML AI model to play aginst the user.
-The model will be trained with varying levels of difficulty to keep the game engaging for all users.
+The next phase of this project will be training a Core ML model to play aginst the user.
+The AI model will be trained with varying levels of difficulty to keep the game engaging for all users.
 At this stage, the computer is selecting random locations during it's turn.

 ## TO-DO
 Tasks left to be implemented in this project: